 Skip to main content

-Hitachi Data Systems delivered a single, fully integrated platform, comprising its Hitachi NAS Platform (HNAS), Hitachi Content Platform (HCP), Hitachi Unified Storage (HUS), and tape.
+Hitachi Vantara (formerly known as Hitachi Data Systems) delivered a single, fully integrated platform, comprising its Hitachi NAS Platform (HNAS), Hitachi Content Platform (HCP), Hitachi Unified Storage (HUS), and tape.
 The solution supported 4PB of online and object storage, and 2PB of nearline storage.
 HUS enables Intersect to cost-effectively manage large, file-based, unstructured data.
 This high-density storage comes with comprehensive and integrated management for block, file and object data as well as dynamic provisioning, dynamic load balancing and auto-tiering capabilities.

 In this video: Intersect CEO, Dr Ian Gibson discusses his choice to partner with Hitachi.
 (1min, 19s).

 HNAS enhances the economics and functionality with an efficient, highly scalable, and high-performance NAS system that also automates system failover and failback with high-speed, object-based replication for disaster recovery.
 Using a policy-driven tiering system, the Hitachi infrastructure solution moves research data after it is examined and analysed into the SpectraLogic tape library.
 This tiering ensures that the organization has cost-effective, long-term storage for less frequently used data assets.